scottmangiapane/calculator-v2/README.md

 ## Calculator v2

-Calculator v2 is an advanced calculator app with functions such as trigonometry, logs, factorials, and more while still maintaining a simple and easy to use interface.
+Calculator v2 is an advanced calculator app with functions such as trigonometry, logs, factorials, and more while still maintaining a simple and easy to use interface. **WARNING: This repository is no longer actively maintained.**

 ## Download